What is Lupus?

-- Understanding your symptoms and pains’ complex nature and cycles can also help you address the impact Lupus has on your life.
+- Understanding your symptoms and pains’ complex nature and cycles can also help you address Lupus’s impact on your life.

 - Physiotherapy can help with both these aspects of understanding Lupus.

 Fatigue is a prevalent symptom of Lupus.
-It can fluctuate greatly, meaning that you can have good and bad days, which can be a major problem.
+It can fluctuate greatly, meaning that you can have good and bad days, a major problem.
 Sometimes fatigue is caused by anaemia or an underactive thyroid gland.
 This can be identified by a blood test and treated.
-However, if there is no specific cause of your fatigue, it can be more difficult to deal with.
+However, if there is no specific cause of your fatigue, it can be more challenging.
 Pacing activities and doing activity/ fatigue diaries can help manage the fluctuations in activity and assist a person in achieving their goals.

 Staying Active and Exercising